 Do you have children that you support jointly?
 The higher-earning partner gets a bigger tax break by claiming head of household filing status and claiming the child or children as dependents.
 Keep in mind that the IRS does not allow you to take your partner’s children as your own unless they qualify as your dependents.
 So if the child belongs biologically or legally to only one partner, the other partner must provide almost all of the child’s support in order to claim him or her as a dependent.
 If the child has both partners listed as parents on the birth certificate or adoption record, either partner can claim the child as a deduction if providing support.

 Also, you can “assign” the children as dependents to either partner, as long as you are both working and are both listed as parents.
-This comes into play when one partner makes very little income and thus doesn’t owe much in taxes – in other words, there’s no sense in “wasting” the deduction from taking a dependent.
+This comes into play when one partner makes very little income and thus doesn’t owe much in taxes – for example, if one partner is a stay-at-home parent.
+In other words, there’s no sense in “wasting” the deduction from claiming a dependent when that partner would pay little tax anyway.
 But on the flip side, because the child care tax credit begins to phase out at an income of $75,000, it may make sense for a higher-earning partner to forgo the credit and pass it to the other parent if his or her income is too high to take it.

 Remember, you need to have children at home to file as head of household.
 So if you have a stay-at-home partner and no minor children, you should both file as single.